pgagliar/Us_census_94_95/ReadMe.md

 ##5.
 Complete missing value:

 Maybe our model is to simple so we can try to add more feature to our model.
-New feature hispanic_simplified is created from hispanic_origin.
+A new feature, hispanic_simplified, is created from hispanic_origin.

 The process to create 'hispanic_simplified’ is:<br />